Parliament Hill School A GSG School

 Headteacher

-Since 2017, Sarah Creasey BA PGCE, NPQH (late 40s).
+Since 2017, Sarah Creasey BA PGCE, NPQH.
 Spent 25 years working in London secondary schools, starting out in a single-sex school in Wimbledon, followed by a decade at Preston Manor, a mixed all-through school in Brent, where she headed the English department and rose to assistant head.

-Arrived at Parliament Hill in 2012 to become part of a tight-knit senior leadership team, first as associate head, then as deputy.
+Arrived at Parliament Hill in 2012 to become part of a tight-knit senior leadership team, first as deputy, then as associate head.
 Her mission is clear: to deliver on the school’s motto, ‘happiness and high achievement for all’, and she addresses the complex requirements of the school’s broad-ranging community with calm dedication.
-Girls warm to her: ‘She’s very nice and understanding,’ said one; parents consider her relatable and down to earth: ‘I was surprised on parents’ evening to find her sitting in...
+Girls warm to her: ‘She’s very nice and understanding,’ said one; parents consider her relatable and down to earth: ‘I was surprised on parents’ evening to find her sitting in front of...

 Subscribe now for instant access to read The Good Schools Guide review.